CubedNetwork/fabulously-optimized-wiki/update-instructions.md

 ### Modrinth App

 1. Go to `|||\` "Library"
-2. Select existing Fabulously Optimized instance
+2. Select existing Fabulously Forgified instance
 3. Click `⤓ Update modpack` on top right (Below `▶️ Play` and `+ Install content`)
 4. Select the version you want and click `⇆`.